Faheem Hussain: Education and early life

 Faheem Hussain was born in Yavatmal, Maharashtra, British India in 1942.
 His family moved to West Pakistan shortly before the Partition of India on 14 August 1947.
 He graduated from St. Anthony's High School, Lahore, in 1955 and then enrolled in Forman Christian College.

 After receiving his double BSc(Hons) in Mathematics and Physics from Forman Christian College in 1960, he moved to the Great Britain.
 There, he attended Chelsea College, London, and completed another B.S. (hons) in physics in 1963.
 He attended Imperial College, London where physicist Abdus Salam was also teaching.
 He began working with Abdus Salam's group at the Imperial College.
 He completed his MSc in physics from Imperial College, London under Abdus Salam, and followed by his PhD in Theoretical physics under the supervision of theoretical particle physicist Paul Matthews in 1966.

 Academic career

 He taught at Garyounis University, Benghazi, Libya, from 1977 to 1979.
 In 1985 joined Deutsches Elektronen Synchrotron, better known as DESY, in Germany.
 Prior to this, Hussain moved to Geneva, Switzerland and joined the European Organization for Nuclear Research (CERN).
 He had also been a visiting professor at the Johannes Gutenberg University of Mainz, Germany.
-There, with Juergen Koerner, George Thompson and others, he calculated relativistic-wave functions for hadrons and used Salam's formalism to develop a variant of the heavy quark effective theory.
-The Mainz group went on to make valuable contributions to the study of heavy baryon decays.

-ICTP career

-Hussain joined the Abdus Salam International Centre for Theoretical Physics (ICTP) at the request of Salam.
-He worked there as a senior staff scientist in Trieste, Italy.
-There he was originally involved in developing the high energy physics diploma programme, which helps train young graduates from developing countries to start research in physics.
-He was the head of the office of external activities for six years.
-Of late, he was working in superstring theory, the physics of extra dimensions and non-commutative geometry.
-Hussain published extensively in the field of theoretical elementary particle physics.
-He also published articles and papers to solve the science and technology problems in underdeveloped countries.